eggzotic/universe/README.md

 # universe
 Python reference project

-Sample project that evolved while learning Python3.
-Uses an object-oriented style to help me get a feel for how Python can do this.
+Sample project that evolved while self-learning Python3.
+Using an object-oriented style to help me get a feel for how Python can do this.
 Includes basic GUI using TKinter - written using a declaritive style (even though tkinter doesn't really support this (it flickers a lot as each frame is re-drawn(!))).

+2019-11-22 Added save-to/load-from file functionality
+           some UI improvements

 To run:
-$ python3 planet_gui.py
+$ python3 world_gui.py

 and clickety-click around...